Written by Jordan McElwain — Updated: Monday, December 16, 2024

 Rollators allow for smoother, faster movement that feels more natural.
 The trade-off is that they provide less support than walkers.
 Even with locked brakes, the wheels can move if you lean too heavily on the device.

-Walkers and rollators are mobility aids that help people who can stand, balance, and walk independently.
+Walkers and rollators are walking aids that help people who can stand, balance, and walk independently.
 But struggle with stability and mobility.

 Walkers demand more upper body strength and balance than rollators.
 Using a walker exercises your shoulders, biceps, triceps, wrists, and requires good hand strength.
 This makes walkers ideal if you have balance issues, arthritis, or leg weakness.